Barloew/SonoBoss/README.md

-# Siri Shortcut for ChatGPT-smart Sonos control
+# Siri Shortcut: ChatGPT-assisted voice and chat control for Sonos

 ## Overview
 SonoBoss is a Siri Shortcut designed for seamless voice control of Sonos speakers.
 It acts as a virtual assistant for a hands-free music experience.